jadilorenzo/obsidian-writing/Let There Be Light.md

 Working on something you find fascinating brings you joy.
 People find joy in work that fascinates them.
 These people were energized by hard work that they loved.

+But was Aaron Jackson's joy unique in my experience?
+No.
+Unlike many homeschool students, nearly all my teachers have been interesting and ener For a long time, I assumed
+But then I discovered

 But I began to notice a third trait common to these passionate people, they worked hard.
 In fact, they were most energized when working their hardest.

 But what struck me most about Aaron Jackson was his overwhelming joy.
 I had always been a happy kid; if I was ever disappointed, my ever-ready response was "Maybe tomorrow."
 But Aaron Jackson was happy because he cared; he dedicated his life to music.
 But how could someone be working and happy?
 I had no idea.
 But then I started noticing others with that same overwhelming joy _and_ a passion for something beautiful.